husarms/coin-surfer/README.md

 # Overview

 Coin Surfer is an open-source project for automated cryptocurrency trading.

-It uses "surfers" to continually monitor the cryptocurrency market and determine the best time to trade.
+It uses "surfers" to continually monitor the cryptocurrency market and determine the best time to make a trade.

+This application is fully capable of making real trades, with real money.
+It can also be used to learn and develop predictive algorithms with real-world live data - without risking anything financially.

 A few [example surfers](#surfers) are provided - or you can write your own utilizing the functions provided in the project.

-The app is fully capable of making real trades, with real money.

-It can also be used to learn and develop predictive algorithms with real-world live data - without risking anything financially.

 # Surfers